365CSI/iCSR/iCSR-why-it-was-developed.md

 But with 3 sales in 14 months time it did not attract [much attention](http://i.imgur.com/erOISIe.jpg)

 I wrote the [OfficeAppCoach.com](http://officeappcoach.com/) to monitor new Apps in the [Office Store](https://store.office.com/).
-With 15 to 20 new Apps a week (most of them trial junk) you can not say it is popular.
+With 15 to 20 new Apps a week (most of them trial junk) you can not say it is popular or valuable.

 ## Mix the IKEA and Lego concepts

-With the above experiences in mind I rewrote my ViewMaster365 codebase and made it open source.
+With the above experiences in mind I rewrote my ViewMaster365 codebase and made it open source guided by these **Development principles** :

-These **Development principles** where crucial:

-* Usable for novice user (minimal amount of coding)
+* Usable for novice user (minimal amount of coding required to get started)
-* Usable for developers wanting to learn more JavaScript
+* Usable for developers wanting to learn more JavaScript (abundant console logging)
 * No dependencies on other libraries (*yes, there is life without jQuery, Bootstrap or Angular*)
 * Entry level coding (*Yes, this means code **re-usablity** prevails over performance*)
 * Microsoft no longer supports IE9, so neither do I